qaul/qaul.net/docs/qaul/flutter/macos.md

 ## Build Distributable (*.dmg) MacOS Application

+!> This section is now deprecated as the Notarization process is now automated - just trigger an Archive, and you're good to go.
+Leaving here for reference.

 _**Step 1: Archiving the App**_:

 To manually create a release archive, you can do the following: